benjdewantara/benjdewantara.github.io/_drafts/2016-07-24-messed-up-my-windows-7-boot-loader.md

 ![Choosing installation type windows](http://i.stack.imgur.com/Oh3pu.png)

-***Fig. 1** - Some image taken from <http://askubuntu.com>.
+***Fig. 1** - Image taken from <http://askubuntu.com>.
 Replace Windows 8 with Windows 7*

 Only then did I remember that I actually had two drives!
 Fearing that I would mess up, I went for option *Something else* just to be safe.
 The next window would then be something similar to this,

 ![Installation type (Managing partition)](http://3.bp.blogspot.com/-pxWk2cy-L_8/UjDam7FVitI/AAAAAAAABhY/rqNPjx0PVFg/s1600/ubuntu6.png)

-***Fig. 2** - Some image taken from [everydaylinuxuser.com](http://www.everydaylinuxuser.com/2013/09/install-ubuntu-linux-alongside-windows.html).
+***Fig. 2** - Image taken from [everydaylinuxuser.com](http://www.everydaylinuxuser.com/2013/09/install-ubuntu-linux-alongside-windows.html).
 Just a sketch.
 The actual windows showed up in my case had `/dev/sda` and `/dev/sdb` in it*

 Now this is the part where I messed up.

 I had watched [a YouTube video tutorial on installing Arch Linux][].
 It was said that it was neater to just declare two partitions for `swap` and `/`.
+I should not worry about the specifics too much, i.e. let Ubuntu further allocate how to put `/boot`, `/usr`, `/home` directories.
 I then proceed by changing the partition scheme for `/dev/sda` into the following,

 | Device | Start | End | Sectors | Size | Type |
 |:-------|:------|:----|:--------|:-----|:-----|